 Hallstatt is located in Austria's Salzkammergut lake district, a scenic wonder that has enthralled nature lovers for centuries.
 This is Sound of Music country — idyllic and majestic, but not rugged, a gentle land where lakes and mountains are shuffled together like a game of 52-card pick-up.

 Before there was Rome, there was Hallstatt.
-One of Europe's oldest towns, Hallstatt originated as a salt-mining center (its name means "place of salt").
+One of Europe's oldest settlements, Hallstatt originated as a salt-mining center (its name means "place of salt").
 If you were to dig under some of its buildings, you'd find Roman and pre-Roman Celtic pavement stones from the ancient and prehistoric salt depot.
-Archaeologists claim that people have been coming here for salt since 7,000 BC (salt used to be precious because it preserved meat).
+Archaeologists claim that people have been coming here for salt since 7,000 BC (over the millennia, salt has been precious because it preserved meat).

-When I first discovered Hallstatt, this was a remote community at the deepest point of a long, dead-end lake.
+When I first discovered Hallstatt, this was a remote community at the far end of a long, dead-end lake.
 Though tourism has trampled some of its charm, vivid cultural traditions still survive.
 Traditional green felt hats distinguished by jaunty decorative feathers are big in Austria.
 On my first trip here, when I was just a teenybopper, my dad and I each bought a hat and had a friendly competition filling it with souvenir pins and fancy feathers.
 Forty years later, I happened to be in town during the annual feather-in-the-hat party.
-Local men — many with handlebar moustaches — strutted around in lederhosen and their finest Tyrolean-type hats, each with a proud feather sprouting from the rim.
+Local men — many with finely carved pipes and handlebar moustaches — strutted around in lederhosen and their finest Tyrolean-type hats, each with a proud feather sprouting from the rim.

 For centuries, the town had no road access, so people came and went by boat.
-You'll still see the traditional wide, flat Fuhr boats, designed to carry heavy loads of salt in shallow water.
-On my last visit, Herr Lenz (whose wife runs a B&B I recommend) took me for a spin in his Fuhr.
+If you visit you'll still see the traditional wide, flat Fuhr boats, designed to carry heavy loads of salt in shallow water.
+On a recent visit, a local friend took me for a spin in his Fuhr.
 As he lunged rhythmically on the single oar, he said, "An hour on the lake is like a day of vacation."
-When I asked about the oar lock, which looked like a skinny dog-chew doughnut, he said, "It's made from the gut of a bull.
+When I asked about the oar lock, which looked like a skinny dog-chew doughnut, he told me it was "made from the gut of a bull.
 Not of cow, but a bull."

-Facing the lake is Pension Hallberg, the home of a man who displays debris from the bottom of Lake Hallstatt.
+Facing the lake is Pension Hallberg, with a display of debris from the bottom of Lake Hallstatt.
 The most fascinating treasure is a trove of Nazi paraphernalia, including piles of war medallions.
-As I tried to sort this out, his explanation made perfect sense: When it became clear that Germany would lose World War II, those who served the Third Reich wanted to chuck any medals they had won.
+As I tried to sort this out, their explanation made perfect sense: When it became clear that Germany would lose World War II, those who served the Third Reich wanted to chuck any medals they had won.
 Lakes were the perfect trash bin.

 Restaurant Bräugasthof, lakeside and under a grand chestnut tree, is just the place to try some of Lake Hallstatt's prized fish.
 Reinanke (whitefish) is caught wild out of Lake Hallstatt and served the same day.
 Saibling (lake trout) is cheaper and also tasty.
 While you dine, you can feed the swans, who patrol the lake like it's theirs, and stretch greedily for every bit of bread you toss.